Houston approves new post-Harvey flood construction rule

 Associated Press

-HOUSTON (AP) - Houston officials on Wednesday approved a new building regulation that will dictate how high new homes and other structures must be elevated to avoid floodwaters.
+HOUSTON (AP) - Houston officials on Wednesday approved a rule for new homes and other buildings in the city's flood plains that will require them to be elevated higher off the ground to avoid floodwaters.

-The regulation, approved by a vote of 9-7 during a sometimes contentious City Council meeting, comes more than seven months after Hurricane Harvey flooded thousands of homes in the nation's fourth-largest city.
+The regulation comes more than seven months after Hurricane Harvey flooded thousands of homes in the nation's fourth-largest city, which has long had a culture that's resistant to regulation and remains the only major U.S. city without zoning.
+The City Council approved the rule 9-7 during a sometimes contentious meeting.

-Under the rule, new structures in the 100-year and 500-year flood plains would be constructed 2 feet (0.61 meter) above the ground or above the projected water level in a 500-year flood, an event in which 17 to 19 inches (32 to 48 centimeters) of rain falls in 24 hours.
-There's a 0.2 percent chance of such an event happening in any given year.

-The city's current rule applies only to property in the 100-year flood plain.
-It requires that buildings be constructed 1 foot (0.3 meter) above the water level in a 100-year flood, an event in which 13 to 14 inches (33 to 36 centimeters) of rain falls in a 24 hour period.
-There's a 1 percent chance of such an event occurring in any given year.

 Mayor Sylvester Turner, who championed the effort, called changing the rule a "defining moment" for the city, parts of which got nearly 50 inches (127 centimeters) during Harvey last August.